 Amazon promises its Prime members free two-day shipping on millions of items, but what happens when your package is delivered late?
-It’s definitely a possibility during the busy holiday season.

 I learned that Amazon may compensate customers when it doesn’t make its guaranteed delivery date.

 Amazon delivery late?
 Here’s what you can get for free!

 For example, I contacted Amazon’s customer service department about a package that showed up late and received a free month extension of my Prime benefits — just by asking politely!